-[See update: Oct.
-22, 2013 — Newest Rails-to-Trail Conservancy list puts John Wayne Pioneer Trail in Washington as the longest]
+[See update: Jan.
+15, 2015 — Oregon trail added to longest rail-trail list; John Wayne Pioneer Trail in Washington still the longest]

 A funny thing happened on my way to updating this list of the 10 longest rail-trails in the US — I learned that not all the trails are suitable for bicycles.